 Feeling Adventurous?
-3 Smart Reasons to Opt for the Fixer-Upper
+Here are 3 Smart Reasons to Consider Fixer Upper

 Buying your first home can be overwhelming.
 From choosing your Realtor to navigating house styles, the options—and the decisions, for that matter—are seemingly endless.